-Since my appointment, I have participated in two years of the Field Plant Pathology Course (PLPA/ENTO 4190) and co-taught and accompanied field trips on processing vegetable production with Professor Brian Nault (Entomology) and Dr. Julie Kikkert (Cooperative Extension Regional Vegetable Team Leader).
+Since my appointment, I have participated in three years of the Field Plant Pathology Course (PLPA/ENTO 4190) and co-taught and accompanied field trips on processing vegetable production with Professor Brian Nault (Entomology) and Dr. Julie Kikkert (Cooperative Extension Regional Vegetable Team Leader).
 In both years, approximately 30 undergraduates enrolled in the Summer Scholars Program at the New York State Agricultural Experiment Station, Geneva, and graduate students from the Plant Pathology & Plant-Microbe Biology Section have participated.

 I have also contributed as a guest lecturer to HORT 3500 (Principles of Vegetable Production; Professor Steve Reiners, Horticulture) providing an overview of the disease triangle concept and management principles using examples from my research and extension program.

 I seek to present information in diverse formats in recognition of the variability in learning.
 I also encourage instructive discussions with students to promote self-learning and diffusion of principles between students.
 Where possible, I use new technologies often developed within my own program (e.g. Leaf Doctor app for quantifying disease severity) to illustrate key principles.

 - Schwartz Research Fund Graduate Student/Postdoc Travel Award (2018) Schwartz Research Fund, Cornell University

 - Affinito Stewart Award (2015) Presidents Council for Cornell Women

 - American Phytopathological Society Syngenta Award (2010) American Phytopathological Society